dzianachayeuskaya/reddit-mirror/README.md

 # reddit-mirror

-This educational project was created as a reddit mirror and uses a public API.
+This educational project was created from scratch as a reddit mirror and uses a public API.

 When writing, SSR was used, HMR was connected.